Mini Potion Bottle Crochet Pattern

 Colourful pile of crochet potion bottles.

-Change up the colours and add a heart charm for a sweet love potion or make them in red and blue for health and mana potions!
+Change up the colours to make all sorts of different potions!
+Add a heart charm for a sweet love potion or make them in red and blue for health and mana potions.

 Two crochet love potions.

-If you love this potion bottle crochet pattern, you might also like to check out these other Halloween patterns: Frankie Wall Hanging, Mini Eyeball and Halloween Eyeball Coaster.
+If you love this potion bottle crochet pattern, you might also like to check out these other spooky cute patterns:

 Potion Bottle Crochet Pattern